alpacahq/user-docs/content/alpaca-works-with/tradingview.md

 <br>
 ### <a name="stepfour"></a>Step 4: Open TradingView trade panel and Select Alpaca
-Once to trade panel is open, you will see various brokerages and platforms integrated with TradingView.
+Once the trade panel is open, you will see various brokerages and platforms integrated with TradingView.
 Find and select Alpaca.

 <center><img src="./Select-Alpaca.png" width="80%"></center>